Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts: Theory

 \subsection{Equivalence between $\textrm{PH}_0\textrm{(S)}$ and MST(S)}

-For the convenience of the reader, we provide a sketch of the equivalence between the $0$-th persistence barcodes and the set of edges of minimal spanning tree (MST).
+For the reader's convenience, we provide a sketch of the equivalence between the $0$th persistence barcodes and the set of edges in the minimal spanning tree (MST).

-First, recall the process of building of $0$-dimensional persistence barcode \cite{adams2020fractal}.
-Given a set of points $S$, we consider a simplicial complex $K$, consisting of points and all edges between them (we don't need to consider faces of higher order for $H_0$ computation): $K=\{S\}\cup\{(s_i, s_j)| s_i, s_j\in S\}$.
+First, recall the process of constructing the $0$-dimensional persistence barcode \citep{adams2020fractal}.
+Given a set of points $S$, we consider a simplicial complex $K$ consisting of points and all edges between them (we do not need to consider faces of higher order to compute $H_0$): $K=\{S\}\cup\{(s_i, s_j)| s_i, s_j\in S\}$.
 Each element in the filtration \( K_{\lambda_0} \subseteq K_{\lambda_1} \subseteq K_{\lambda_2} \subseteq \ldots \subseteq K_{\lambda_n} = K \) contains edges shorter than the threshold $\lambda_k$: $K_{\lambda_k} = \{S\}\cup\{(s_i, s_j) | s_i, s_j\in S, ||s_i-s_j||<\lambda_k\}$.
 The $0$-th persistence barcode is the collection of lifespans of $0$-dimensional features, which correspond to connected components, evaluated with growths of the threshold $\lambda$.
-Let's define a step-by-step algorithm of the features' lifespans evaluation.
-We are starting from $\lambda=0$, when each point is the connected component, so all the features are born.
-We will add edges to the complex in increasing order.
+Let us define a step-by-step algorithm for evaluating the features' lifespans.
+We start from $\lambda=0$, when each point is a connected component, so all the features are born.
+We add edges to the complex in increasing order.
 On each step, we are given a set of connected components and a queue of the remaining edges ordered by length.
-If the next edge of the length $\lambda$ connects two of the connected components to each other, we claim the $death$ of the first component, and add a new lifespan $(0,\lambda)$ to the persistence barcode; otherwise, we just remove the edge from the queue; its addition to the complex does not influence the $0-$th barcode.
+If the next edge of length $\lambda$ connects two connected components to each other, we claim the \emph{death} of the first component and add a new lifespan $(0,\lambda)$ to the persistence barcode; otherwise, we just remove the edge from the queue since its addition to the complex does not influence the $0$th barcode.

-Now, we can notice, that this algorithm corresponds exactly to the classical Prime's algorithm for MST building, where the appearance of a new bar $(0,\lambda)$ corresponds to adding the edge of the length $\lambda$ to MST.
+Now we can notice that this algorithm corresponds exactly to the classical Prim's algorithm for MST construction, where the appearance of a new bar $(0,\lambda)$ corresponds to adding an edge of length $\lambda$ to the MST.